 - Elegant villas, bridges, pavilions, and temples are the main elements in these ancient water towns.

-Other than the common features listed above each ancient water town has its own presence.
+Other than the common features listed above each of these ancient water towns has its own presence.
 The history of the Jiangnan ancient water towns can be traced back to the Hemudu era ( 河姆渡) dating back more than 7,000 years.
 The Chinese ancestors lived on this land and passed local culture onto generations after generations.
-It is quite common that the architectural layout and local daily life scenes in Jiangnan ancient water towns are seen in some Chinese traditional ink paintings.
+It is quite common that the architectural layout and the local daily life scenes in Jiangnan ancient water towns are seen in some Chinese traditional ink paintings.

-Read this book before your visit to the water town
+Read this book before visiting the ancient water towns

 - Nanxiang Twin Pagodas (南翔双塔)